NoviceArtisan/SKR3_Ender5Plus/README.md

 The stock LCD needs to be flashed with a custom LCD firmware available from https://github.com/Desuuuu/DGUS-reloaded/wiki/Flashing-the-firmware or it will not work with anything other than the stock main board, and the very buggy and outdated version of Marlin that Creality created 5,000 years ago.

 The LCD will also need the cable modifying to fit the SKR 3 mainboard, this is a very simple modification and can be done in several ways.
-I'll add a diagram with pictures showing how it's done once I can figure out how to insert images into this page.
+I'll add a diagram with pictures showing how it's done once I can figure out how to insert images into this page. (four pins, tx2-pa9 rx2-pa10 gnd-g 5v-+5v, clearly labelled on the silkscreens!)

 I have made the compiled Firmware.bin file available in the root of this repo, so you can just copy it onto a micro SD card, plug it into the SKR 3 and power on.
 Once it stops flashing, power it off, remove the SD card and it will be ready to use.